dhable/caffeinatedideas.com/resources/templates/md/posts/2014-12-12-java-synchronized-in-python.md

  :layout :post
  :tags ["python" "kata"]}

-A recent student posed the question, \"Is there a way to lock execution of an entire method in Python using Lock instead of writing out a with-block?\" My answer started with all the good reasons why we wouldn't want to hide the locking behavior in magic, why adding it to all methods on all objects in python would be bad for performance and testing and then to argue that the current syntax based on the with keyword isn't that painful.
+A recent student posed the question, "Is there a way to lock execution of an entire method in Python using Lock instead of writing out a with-block?"
+My answer started with all the good reasons why we wouldn't want to hide the locking behavior in magic, why adding it to all methods on all objects in python would be bad for performance and testing and then to argue that the current syntax based on the with keyword isn't that painful.
 Then I tried to see if I could replicate the problem using some python magic.

-## Java-like 'synchronized' Construct
+### Java-like 'synchronized' Construct

 What the student was really looking for was something similar to the synchronized keyword in the Java language.
 If you aren't familiar with Java, every object instance has a